defc0n1/super-pacman/en/ch0.md

 * When the pacman eat a big coin, the ghosts become vulnerable for a certain amount of time.
 Still need to add a blinking when the ghost come back to normal.

+* The pacman can eat ghost or be eaten and loose one life, just need to update HUD.

+* The ghosts go in jail when eaten (I have not done the eye track until jail from the original pacman, too lazy).

 ![Ghost come on board](img/ch0/090416-1.png)